 - Taking a long time to fall asleep

-- Frequently waking up from sleep during the night
+- Waking up from sleep often during the night

 - Waking up early and not being able to get back to sleep